NMBU-Data-Science/MINA_DSF/Exercises/Working_With_Git.md

 1. Open GitKraken

-2. If this is your first repo, a repository manager should appear.
+2. If this is your first repository, a repository manager should appear.
 If this does not happen, select *file \> open repo*.
 ![p2](Images/P2.png)

 3. Select *Open a Repository* and select the directory in which you have placed the local repository and press open.
 A GitKraken interface with many lines should now appear.
 This interface shows the various branches that different people are working on and how they relate to each other.